 Preclinical testing and clinical trials are long, expensive and unpredictable processes that can be subject to delays.
 It may take several years to complete the preclinical testing and clinical development necessary to commercialize a drug, and delays or failure can occur at any stage.
 Interim results of clinical trials do not necessarily predict final results, and success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
-A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials even after promising results in earlier trials.
+A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials even after promising results in earlier trials

 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
-In fact, we previously had an unsuccessful Phase III trial with our product candidate, pimavanserin.
+In fact, we recently ended Phase I testing of AM-831 and have previously had an unsuccessful Phase III trial with our most advanced product candidate, pimavanserin.
 We are currently conducting the -020 Study, a Phase III trial with pimavanserin for the treatment of Parkinson's disease psychosis that we initiated in the third quarter of 2010.
 An unfavorable outcome in the -020 Study would be a major set-back for the program and for us, generally.
 In particular, an unfavorable outcome in this or other studies in our pimavanserin program may require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on us and the value of our common stock.
-In addition to our pimavanserin program, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which are in Phase II and Phase I development, respectively, and a clinical program for the treatment of schizophrenia in Phase I development with Meiji Seika Pharma.
+In addition to our pimavanserin program, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which are in Phase II and Phase I development, respectively.